pnp/sp-dev-fx-webparts/samples/react-office-offer-creation/README.md

 ## Minimal Path to Awesome

 * Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-office-offer-creation) then unzip it)
+* From your command line, change your current directory to the directory containing this sample (`react-office-offer-creation`, located under `samples`)
 * Create the content-type for your offers in a site / default document library of your choice
   * With PnP-PowerShell for instance call the deploy script with your site URL as parameter